adriangibanelbtactic/zimbra-maldua-hsm/README.md

 - Just copy `bin/zetamoveblobs` it to: `/opt/zimbra/bin/zetamoveblobs` with `root:root` ownership.
 Make sure it has `755` permissions.
 - Just copy `bin/zetaschedulesmpolicy` it to: `/opt/zimbra/bin/zetaschedulesmpolicy` with `root:root` ownership.
 Make sure it has `755` permissions.

+### Development notes

+These [Development notes](DEVELOPMENT_NOTES.md) might be useful for those of you that want to create adminZimlets or extensions.

 ## Licenses

 ### License (Extension)